Skip to main content

 References

-3. Scleroderma Genomics and Health Disparities Unit.
+14. Scleroderma: research and resources.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases.
-Updated September 2024.
-Accessed December 12, 2024. https://www.niams.nih.gov/labs/scleroderma-genomics-and-health-disparities-lab
+Updated September 2023.
+Accessed October 29, 2025. https://www.niams.nih.gov/health-topics/scleroderma/more-info

 Learn More About NIH Resources for Scleroderma Research